Einbecker Innenstadt

 Accessibility

-The city center is accessible without barriers.
+The city center is barrier-free.
 Please note that some parts of the city center have cobblestones and may therefore not be easy to walk on everywhere.

 Author